 For more information about the Database tool window, see the corresponding reference topic.

-For more information about working with database objects in WebStorm, refer to Database objects.
+For more information about working with database objects in CLion, refer to Database objects.

 To write and run queries, open the default query console by clicking the data source and pressing F4.

-To view data of a database object, open Data editor and viewer by double-clicking the object.
+To view data of a database object, open Data Editor Dialog by double-clicking the object.